Mangirdaz/openshift-hellper/README.md

     (Openshift) Test it
     (Jenkins) Tag with todays date
     (Jenkins) clone GIT project (jenkins) with IS deffinition
-    (Openshift Hellper) Update IS file with new image (Jenkins) Create new Breanch, and push file (Jenkins) Create Pull request
+    (Openshift Helper) Update IS file with new image (Jenkins) Create new Breanch, and push file (Jenkins) Create Pull request
     (Git) Pull request approved